com.mysql.jdbc.exceptions.jdbc4.MySQLSyntaxErrorException: REFERENCES command denied to user

 The REFERENCES privilege is unused before MySQL 5.7.6.
 As of 5.7.6, creation of a foreign key constraint requires the REFERENCES privilege for the parent table.

-Hence this error can happen anytime the database user has not be granted the needed permissions, and JIRA is expected to create a new foreign key constraint.
+Hence this error can happen anytime the database user has not been granted the needed permissions, and Jira is expected to create a new foreign key constraint.

 GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,REFERENCES,ALTER,INDEX on <JIRADB>.* TO '<USERNAME>'@'<JIRA_SERVER_HOSTNAME>' IDENTIFIED BY '<PASSWORD>'; flush privileges;

 The database name <JIRADB> is case-sensitive.
 If needed double-check the database name on $JIRA_HOME/dbconfig.xml

 Please refer to the KB Connecting Jira 7.3 applications to MySQL to have more details on how to grant the user permissions.